Introduction

 How to prevent redness after an injury?

-Preventing redness after an injury involves careful cleaning of the wound, applying soothing products, and protecting the area from UV rays.
+Prevention of redness after an injury involves careful cleaning of the wound, application of soothing products, and protection of the area from UV rays.
 Following a balanced diet and incorporating specific dietary supplements can also support the healing process.

 Redness after chickenpox